 He joined the practice in December 2013 as a full-time partner, prior to having taken 5 months off to travel across America, Africa and India.
 Travelling is a real passion of his, he has also managed to visit Australia, Thailand, Malaysia and Singapore.
-He lives with his partner Louise, who is a pharmacist at the Norfolk and Norwich Hospital and they have one tabby cat.
+He lives with his wife Louise, who is a pharmacist at the Norfolk and Norwich Hospital and they have one child and a tabby cat.

 Dr Bav likes to keep close links with UEA and is a regular examiner for the medical school.
 He has a a particular interest in minor surgery, cryotherapy, joint injections and ophthalmology.
 Having also worked in A+E he enjoys acute care, and has worked as an events doctor for festivals such as Latitude.
-In his spare time he enjoys watching movies and regularly plays football.
-He is also a keen runner and hopes to beat last years’ time for the Norwich Half marathon!
+In his spare time he enjoys watching movies and regularly plays football, he is also a keen runner.

 MBBS BSc MRCGP DFSRH DRCOG

 Born in Norfolk, Dr Abbot attended Norwich School.
 She completed her undergraduate training at Kings College London and Foundation and GP training in London and Brighton.
 Following completion of GP training, Dr Abbot was a locum for two months at Burrel St. Sexual Health Clinic and St Thomas’ Hospital before going to South Africa to work as a medical officer in Settlers Hospital Grahamstown.